doritoes/ipdice.com/3_ECS.md

 10. Click **Download .csv file**
     - Store this key securely!
     - Easy user can only have 2 active access keys at a time
-    - This is your <u>last chance to save</u> information about the access key
+    - This is your <ins>last chance to save</ins> information about the access key
 11. Click **Done**

 ## Create Secret for the Repository